SIPS1980/vscode-markdown-preview-include/README.md

-Visual Studio Code Extension for Markdown Preview to support including of other files
+Visual Studio Code Extension for Markdown Preview to support including of further files

 ### Syntax